-The American Association of Amateur Astronomers provides a list of the 12 winter constellations and a detailed map of the sky.
+The American Association of Amateur Astronomers provides a list of the spring constellations and a detailed map of the sky.
 They also provide similar information for the other seasons.

 For greater details on the sky's wonders, move over to the star website at the University of Illinois at Urbana Champaign.
 Or check out the details of the constellations and their stars at the University of Wisconsin - Madison.

 And of course, look no further for these software programs available for your computer, phone, or tablet.
 Check out Stellarium or Cartes du Ciel - excellent free programs for your laptop or desktop.
 For your tablet or smart phone, give SkySafari or StarWalk a look.

 Astronomy League's Constellation Hunter & Lunar Observing Programs